 by Patrick Bieser Sr., Founder, Northwoods Software Development, Inc.

+A little background.
 Northwoods has used SharePoint since 2001.
-We support clients using SharePoint, have experience customizing SharePoint, and have a large team of programmers and designers with the skills needed for SharePoint.
+We support clients using SharePoint, have experience customizing SharePoint, and have a large team of in-house programmers and web designers with the skills needed for SharePoint integration -- including web design, web development and software engineering.
+We have a client base of 800 clients including 30 major corporations.

-- Where SharePoint is active it is mostly used for file sharing in small groups and basic document based intranets.
+Where SharePoint is successful it is most often used for basic file sharing and collaboration for small groups.

-- The reason that SharePoint is not good at these tasks is because it is a very complex system to program and use.
-SharePoint tries to do too much through its interface, and violates Joel Spolsky's Laws of Leaky Abstractions.
+We believe the reason for SharePoint's lack of success is because it is too complex to program and use.
+SharePoint violates Joel Spolsky's Laws of Leaky Abstractions.

 When to Use SharePoint

 Our impression has remained consistent over the years.
-SharePoint is an excellent fit if:
+SharePoint is a good fit if:

-- You have small groups who need to collaborate on or share documents.
+Your Intranet will be centered on document sharing or you have small groups who need to collaborate on documents

-- You have budget to support a training program.
+You have the budget and resources to train users to modify their work habits.
 SharePoint beyond the basics is not simple to use.
-Most users will require training.

-- You understand the time, effort, and budget it will take to move beyond Out of The Box SharePoint (OTBS), and have access to the talented programmers and consultants needed to shape SharePoint into something more broadly useful.
+You understand the time, effort, and budget it will take to move beyond OTBS SharePoint, and have access to the programmers, trainers, and consultants needed to shape SharePoint into something more broadly useful.

 When NOT to Use SharePoint

-If you don't match the above criteria use different tools.
+If you don't match the above criteria, your company should use different tools.
 There are many well written niche applications tailored for Web Content Management, Collaboration, Forms Processing, Complex Workflow, and Records Management.
 Many are far simpler to use than SharePoint.
-A few are free.
+These programs can be made to interact with each other as needed.

 The SharePoint marketing strategy is taken from the playbook of tobacco companies.

 The path to addiction is this: A developer goes to a Microsoft seminar and sees a nifty demo of SharePoint doing interesting things.
-These are not things that the developer does during the day, but he's heard others in his company talk about "collaboration" and "document sharing" so he figures he might be a hero if he finds a solution to these problems.
-So, he installs the "free" copy of SharePoint that came with his MSDN subscription and launches an OTBS Portal/Intranet a few days later.
-Out of the Box, SharePoint does some neat stuff.
+These are not things that the developer does during the day, but she's heard others in his company talk about "collaboration" and "document sharing" so she figures she might be a hero if she finds a solution to these problems.
+So, she installs the "free" copy of SharePoint that came with his MSDN subscription and launches an OTBS Portal/Intranet a few days later.
+Out of the box, SharePoint does some neat stuff.
 It allows employees to access documents, calendars, and lists in ways they've never done before.
 "Look here, boss" the developer shouts, "an Intranet!"
 The boss is impressed.
 "All that in only two days!
 Amazing!"
 The boss wants more.

-That's when the problems start, because to do anything "more" with SharePoint the company need to take its toe out of the water and jump in head first.
-Before they know it, months have gone by, and "more" is taking on a new meaning.
+That's when the problems start, because to do anything "more" the company need to take its toe out of the water and jump into SharePoint head first.
+Before they know it months have gone by, and "more" is taking on a new meaning.
 Developers want more training.
-It becomes obvious to observers that web designers and architects are needed (but developers are usually the last to see this problem).
-More programmers and consultants are needed to figure out how to make it do stuff that is not OTBS.
+Users want more support.
+It becomes obvious that web designers and web architects are needed.
+(Developers are usually the last to see this problem).
+Then more programmers and consultants are needed to figure out how to make SharePoint do the stuff that you needed in the first place.
 The IT department wants more servers.
-Microsoft wants more CALs.
+Microsoft wants more user license fees.

 Like a frog in a slowly boiling pot of water, no one knows when to jump out and say "Hold on a minute!
 Where are we going with this SharePoint thing?"

 Microsoft gets companies hooked by giving it away.
-MSDN subscriptions, and free SharePoint CALs thrown in as part of other license deals, are just a few of the methods Microsoft uses to get companies to try SharePoint.
-It all looks very cool and everyone -- especially the technical folks who did the install because, well, they want to be a heros -- can see the potential.
+MSDN subscriptions, and free SharePoint User licenses thrown in as part of other license deals, are just a few of the methods used to get companies addicted to SharePoint.
+In the beginning, it all looks very cool, and everyone, especially the technical folks who did the first install can see the potential.

-But it's potential with a steep invisible cost.
+But it's potential with a steep and hidden cost.

 Management is the art of making decisions with insufficient information.
-Management's decision to allow SharePoint to grow and spread is too often made without an awareness of how SharePoint will become an expensive and ineffective solution to the wrong problems.
-There is no way for management to see the looming expenses -- servers, licenses, trainers, consultants, programmers, and ultimately lots of unhappy end users who are burdened with a hard-to-use, information-architecture-challenged, designer's-nightmare that SharePoint often evolves into.
+Management's decision to allow SharePoint to grow and spread is too often made without an awareness of how SharePoint will become an expensive and ineffective solution to a small subset of the problems Intranet should solve.
+There is no way for management to see the looming expenses -- servers, licenses, trainers, consultants, programmers, and ultimately lots of unhappy end users who are burdened with the hard-to-use information-architecture-challenged designer's-nightmare that SharePoint often evolves into.

 You blink and a year has gone by and it's too late.
 The company has an expensive addiction.
-SharePoint needs to be fed or there will be great pain.
+SharePoint needs to be fed.
 Like all addictions, it is hard to see that you are in trouble, and even harder to admit to the mistake and get help.

-There are exceptions, I'm sure.
-I have not personally seen any, but I'm sure they're out there.
+There are exceptions I'm sure.
+I have not personally seen any but I know they're out there.
 Nielsen Norman writes about award-winning Intranets based on SharePoint.
 Big corporations with large budgets can and have done amazing things starting with a SharePoint base.
-I submit that large budgets are the secret ingredient, not SharePoint.
+But a large budget and a large and talented staff are the secret ingredients, not SharePoint.

 Small Groups are the SharePoint sweet spot

 SharePoint in small doses can be a good thing.
-It works well for workgroup file sharing and collaboration.
-It also works well as a dashboard or as a small document based Intranet.
+It works well for workgroup file sharing and collaboration with the right training and support.
+It also works well as a dashboard or as a small document centric Intranet.
+"Small" is the key.
 Problems start when organizations without big budgets attempt to use SharePoint to solve problems outside the small boxes where SharePoint excels.

-We have seen numerous companies where SharePoint intranets are largely abandon.
+We have seen numerous large companies where SharePoint intranets are largely abandon and unused.
 The reasons?
 Information is hard to find.
 Navigation is confusing.
 Takes too much time / too hard to update.
 Search doesn't work.
 It's faster to not use the intranet.
 (The site is ugly).
 Inconsistent page layouts are confusing.
 No buy-in from other departments.
 No support team.
-No training team.
+No training.
 Poor support from management.
 No governance structure.

 All are solvable problems.
-The question is how much will it cost to solve using SharePoint vs. other tools better suited for big Intranets that do more than share documents.
+But, how much will it cost to solve in SharePoint vs. using other tools better suited for big Intranets.

 SharePoint for Web Sites

 Can you use SharePoint for a public web site?
 Sure - you can even find some in the wild.
-But there's not a lot of them, and the ones (that I have seen) that have been built have all been highly customized.
+But there's not many, and the ones that I have seen have all been highly customized.

-According to an IDC survey in July 2009 of 262 American corporate IT users, just 8% of respondents said they were using SharePoint for their Web sites.
-So, yes, there are some SharePoint web sites out there - but SharePoint is largely (51%) being used for collaborative sites.
+According to an IDC survey in July 2009 of 262 American corporate IT users, just 8% of respondents said they were using SharePoint for their pulbic web sites.

 Here's an analogy: Excel is a great spreadsheet.
 It does just about everything you could ask a spreadsheet program to do - quickly, conveniently, and intuitively.
 Excel, however, is not a good accounting system.
-Yes, it *can* handle many accounting tasks, but it has few of the rudimentary features found in programs that focus on accounting such as Quickbooks.
+Yes, it *can* handle many accounting tasks, but it has few of the rudimentary features found in programs that focus on accounting such as Quickbooks or Dynamics GP.

 SharePoint can be bent and tortured into supporting public websites, but it is as clear as Lake Michigan after Zebra Mussels that a dedicated CMS system is a far, far better solution.

-SharePoint is a good product for small groups document collaboration and sharing.
-That's where most of the SharePoint usage is happening now.
+SharePoint is a good product for small groups doing document collaboration and sharing.
+That's where SharePoint has the most success.

 Independent Reviews and Articles